wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 == Changelog ==

-= 1.1.0 =
+= 1.2.0 =
 * Tested with Wp 4.1
-* Added Option to Display Date in frontend
+* Added Option to Display Date in the frontend
 * Added Ordering by Comments
 * Added Ordering by Meta Field (numeric or text)
 * Added Option to Filter by Custom Meta Field Value
 * Added Option to set the Thumb width
 * Added Option to set the Excerpt length
+* Added Option to display posts in a dropdown in frontend

 = 1.0.1 =
 * Updated readme.txt